 Schlumberger’s business model

-Despite energy sector weakness, Schlumberger (SLB) remains a strong oilfield equipment and services (or OFS) company.
-Its business model is diversified and not overly dependent on any particular line of business, catering to upstream companies’ needs.
-Its operations are geographically spread to over 85 countries, and they’re therefore relatively insulated from an energy business cycle downturn in any particular geographic location.
+Despite the energy sector weakness, Schlumberger (SLB) remains a strong OFS (oilfield services and equipment) company.
+Its business model is diverse and not overly dependent on any particular line of business while catering to upstream companies’ needs.
+Its operations are geographically spread over 85 countries.
+The company is thus insulated from an energy business cycle downturn in any particular geographic location.